Theragatha - The Verses of the Senior Monks

 A holy man is colored on the inside.

-Whoever does bad deeds
+Whoever harbors bad deeds

 Mahācunda

-Through understanding, you know the goal;
+by wisdom, you know the goal;

-Knowing the goal brings happiness.
+knowing the goal brings happiness.

-Practice to be released from fetters!
+and practice to be released from fetters.

 If you don’t find enjoyment there,

-Live in the Saṅgha, guarded and mindful.
+live in the Saṅgha, self-guarded and mindful.

 Jotidāsa